SuperOfficeDocs/superoffice-docs/docs/en/webtools/deploy.md

 * Username in SuperOffice must be the same as in ActiveDirectory (sAMAccountName).
 * SuperOffice needs to be configured to use Active Directory as the authentication method for all users.
 * SuperOffice Web needs to be configured to use Windows Authentication on the website.
-* We also recommend to [disable the Web Tools upgrade dialog][2].
+* We also recommend to [disable the WebTools upgrade dialog][2].
 * Blocking applications must be closed.
 * [Libraries][5] must be installed **before any SuperOffice plugins are installed**.

 ## Blocking applications

 There are several applications that need to be closed when MailLink and Web Extensions are being installed.
-Make sure all of these are switched off when you deploy Web Tools.
+Make sure all of these are switched off when you deploy WebTools.

 > [!WARNING]
 > Do not run Outlook.exe as administrator (then you do not run it as "your own local user") and that will not work for MailLink.